 Cost of transport in Lagos

-Most expats instead opt to have their own car, often with a personal driver.
-This is usually also offered as part of their relocation package.
-If not, you will need to account for the driver’s salary, petrol and car maintenance fees.
+Most expats instead opt to have a car, often with a personal driver.
+This is typically also offered as part of their relocation package.
+If not, you must budget for the driver’s salary, petrol, and car maintenance fees.

 Cost of groceries in Lagos

-Shopping locally is much cheaper than shopping in one of the many modern malls that have emerged in recent years.
+Shopping locally is much cheaper than shopping in one of the many modern malls that have emerged over the last few years.
 Reasonable prices for local produce can be found at the markets in Lagos.
 Buying materials to have clothes made by a local tailor will also make buying clothing more budget-friendly.

 Cost of entertainment and eating out in Lagos